Homewrecker (song): Critical reception

-Chart performance
+Commercial performance

-"Homewrecker" debuted on the Billboard Hot Country Songs charts dated for the week ending January 29, 2005.
-The song reached a peak of #2 and held that position for three weeks, spending a total of twenty weeks on the charts.
-It was Wilson's fourth consecutive Top Ten hit on that chart, making her the first female artist to send her first four singles into the country Top Ten since Deana Carter did so between 1996 and 1997.
+"Homewrecker" debuted on the US Billboard Hot Country Songs charts dated for the week ending January 29, 2005.
+The song reached a peak of number two and held that position for three weeks, spending a total of twenty weeks on the charts.
+It was Wilson's fourth consecutive chart hit, making her the first female artist to send her first four singles into the country top ten since Deana Carter did so with "Strawberry Wine", "We Danced Anyway", "Count Me In", and "How Do I Get There" between 1996 and 1997.